Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Illustrative Examples

-The advantage of using the $n$-order expansion versus the application of a root-finding algorithm to the randomized pricing surface is based on the computation complexity.
+\Cref{fig:randomized-flat} shows that the 6th-order approximation is able to closely match the exact implied volatility obtained from the root-finding algorithm.
+We observe that the fit is worse on the right-hand side for the lower-order expansions, although the shape of the implied volatility smile is similar.
+The reason is that the overall volatility level is lower on the right-hand side.
+This apparent increase in the importance of the higher-order coefficients can be explained by examining \Cref{eq:approx-taylor}, where each term is divided by a power of $\Sigma_0 = \frac{1}{2}P_{(T,K)}(0)\sqrt{T}$. \begin{rem}[Radius of Convergence] The Taylor expansion of implied volatility around $m=0$ is subject to a possible finite radius of convergence, beyond which the series may diverge even for an infinite number of expansion terms.
+While the exact radius is parameter-dependent and theoretically inaccessible, our numerical experiments in \Cref{fig:randomized-flat} indicate that the approximation converges within the plotted range.
+For deeper OTM options, the accuracy of the expansion should be compared to the implied volatilities obtained from a root solving algorithm. \end{rem} The advantage of using the $n$-order expansion versus the application of a root-finding algorithm to the randomized pricing surface is based on the computation complexity.
 We examine the computational time for an increasing number of pairs $(T,K)$.
 The root finding algorithm uses Brent's method and terminates once the relative difference between two estimates is at most $1e-08$.
 If available, the method uses the implied volatility from the previous (usually neighboring) pair of $(T,K)$ to increase the efficiency. \Cref{tbl:rand_time} shows the comparison of the 2nd, 4th and 6th order approximation to the Brent's method.
-The analytical method demonstrates a negligible increase in computation time as the number of strike/time pairs increases, due to its computational efficiency and independence from iterative procedures required by root-finding algorithms like Brent's method.
+The analytical method demonstrates a negligible increase in computation time as the number of strike/time pairs increases due to its computational efficiency and independence from iterative procedures required by root-finding algorithms like Brent's method.

 We conclude that the randomization of the flat volatility surface using a lognormal random variable allows us to create volatility smiles by adding a single parameter.
 Although the shape of the smile can be altered by changing the parameter or even using an alternative distribution for $\vartheta$, the additional flexibility is limited (see also~\cite{brigo2002lognormal} for a discussion on this issue).